wrabit/accordion-form/README.md

 **autoButtonsSubmitText** - (string, default "Submit") \
 The text for the auto generated submit button.

+**autoButtonsEditSubmitText** - (string, default "Save") \
+The text for the auto generated submit button when in 'edit' mode.

 **stepNumbers** - (bool, default true) \
 If true the plugin will create the step numbers for you.
 You will need to add the ```data-acc-title``` attribute to each title element.